Where to find a $100K loan and what to watch out for.

 For large personal loans, comparing your options is key to getting the lowest rate and best terms you’re eligible for.
 Even a slight increase in the APR you’re offered could mean a significant jump in the overall cost.

-Remember that you’re in control of the loan process.
-Up until you’ve signed the loan documents, you’re under no obligation to accept an offer.
 If you’re unsure about the terms and conditions, you can ask questions and even consider consulting with a professional or even a trusted friend.